-The new feature eliminates steps to manually download and email Adverse Action Notices and prevents users from having to manually track the five-day waiting period between Pre Adverse Action and Post Adverse Action.
+The new feature eliminates steps to manually download and email Adverse Action Notices and prevents users from having to manually track the waiting period between Pre Adverse Action and Post Adverse Action.

 Adverse Action is the legally required process employers must follow when deciding to reject a candidate based on the results of their background check.

 Employers who rely on information provided to them from a background screening company need to understand Adverse Action and its procedures as defined in the Fair Credit Reporting Act (FCRA).